 You can’t go wrong with properly-placed curtains

 Many people balk at the idea of putting curtains in their studio apartments with some claiming it takes even more space.
 As someone who has tried and tested the curtain theory, believe me when I say a well-placed curtain is one of the best space-saving ideas for a small apartment.
 I adore my privacy, and once I placed a curtain that separated my bed from the living area, I felt quite happy.
 There was my space for just me alone, and there was the space for visitors and friends.
-The partitioned area can also serve as your work space.
+The partitioned area can also serve as your workspace.

 Get some double-duty furniture

 People say diamonds are a girl’s best friends, but if you’re living in a tiny studio apartment, multi-purpose furniture, and not diamonds, have to be your best friends.
 Multi-purpose furniture, or as I like to call them: double-duty babies, do exactly what their name says.
 They perform more than one purpose.
-Whether it’s a bed that can be converted to a couch, or even chest storage that also serves as a coffee table, these handy furniture save the space that could have been used for storing two separate furniture pieces.
+Whether it’s a bed that can be converted to a couch, or even chest storage that also serves as a coffee table, these handy pieces of furniture save the space that could have been used for storing two separate furniture pieces.
 For more double-duty furniture options, check out this post on multi-purpose furniture.

 Use your walls

-No matter how many flexible furniture you purchase, the fact remains that your floor space is limited.
+No matter how many flexible furniture items you purchase, the fact remains that your floor space is limited.
 At this point, you have to turn to your walls.
 My mantra back then in college was: “No space left unused.”
 Silly, but true.
 However, most landlords don’t like tenants drilling holes in their walls and even have rules against that.
 If you have such restrictions, no worries.
 The Command hooks with very strong adhesives are great alternatives to screws and nails.

 You can use them for a variety of purposes and maximize your wall space: hooks for pots and pans in your kitchen area, floating vanity shelves for your bathroom, cloth racks, and even bookshelves.